 The 27th Annual Western Visions, presented by the National Museum of Wildlife Art, is one of the signature events of the Jackson Hole Fall Arts Festival.
-Always exciting and fresh, Western Visions consists of a number of events held over several days.
-The wide variety of events ensures that there is something for every artistic palate.
+Top contemporary wildlife artists – and collectors – from around the world will be congregating at the National Museum of Wildlife Art in Jackson Hole, Wyo., this September.
+With a new “Wild 100” approach to its annual Western Visions® fundraiser, August 30 – September 21, 2014, the museum has carefully curated a field of 100 living artists working with animal forms in a variety of media.
 The money raised from this fundraiser supports the Museum’s education mission.
 The week’s events, offered at the Museum’s award-winning facility across from the National Elk Refuge, draw an international crowd to this critically acclaimed gathering.
 During Fall Arts Festival (and year-round), the Museum is a hub for art lovers, wildlife and outdoor enthusiasts, and more.

 This year’s Western Visions is comprised of three distinct shows and sales:

-- The always popular Wild 100 Show & Sale includes original works of art from many perspectives.
+- The Wild 100 Show & Sale includes original works of art from many perspectives.

-- Find distinctive jewelry and wearable arts and the Jewelry & Artisan Show and Sale.
+- Find distinctive jewelry and wearable arts at the Jewelry & Artisan Show and Sale.

 - The Sketch Show and Sale features sketches in various media created by Western Visions artists as part of their creative process.

-Please register by Thursday, September 11, to keep your place at the consistently sold-out evening events!
+Please register on-line by Thursday, September 11, to keep your place at the consistently sold-out evening events!

 The entire Western Visions Catalog is available on WesternVisions.org through ISSUU.
 ISSUU is the premier digital publishing provider, creating documents online which read beautifully and are user-friendly.